niu-lab/gclust/README.md

 Example
 -------
+First, the input genomes should be sorted, the command line as follows: perl ./script/sortgenome.pl data/viral.1.1.genomic.fna > data/viral.1.1.genomic.sort.fna

+and then, do clustering:
-./gclust -minlen 20 -both -nuc -threads 8 -ext 1 -sparse 32 data/viral.1.1.genomic.fna > data/viral.1.1.genomic.fna.clustering.out
+./gclust -minlen 20 -both -nuc -threads 8 -ext 1 -sparse 32 data/viral.1.1.genomic.sort.fna > data/viral.1.1.genomic.sort.fna.clustering.out

 Description:
 Find all MEMs on forward and reverse strands of length 20 or greater, matching only a, c, t, or g, with step of sparse suffix array 32 using 8 threads parallel computing gapped extension for MEMs seeds.